MV-Adapter: Multimodal Video Transfer Learning for Video Text Retrieval: Methodology

-Benefiting from the small number of tunable parameters, MV-Adapter enjoys much higher parameter efficiency than other methods in both the deployment and training stages. \paragraph{Deployment Efficiency} A prominent advantage of MV-Adapter is to significantly reduce the storage costs in deployment without compromising performance, especially when serving a large amount of VTR tasks at the same time.
-Specifically, MV-Adapter only needs to store the shared pre-trained model once and a small number of tunable parameters separately for each task.
-In contrast, traditional methods store a full-sized model for each task, thus consuming much more storage space.
-Put formally, suppose the size of pre-trained model is a unit, MV-Adapter reduces the space usage from $\#\texttt{tasks}\times 1$ to $1 + \#\texttt{tasks}\times2.5\%$, i.e. the reduction ratio is approximate $\#\texttt{tasks}$.
-Taken the five VTR benchmarks as examples, MV-Adapter can support all five tasks using \textbf{only 112.5\% }times the storage space of the pre-trained model, while the full fine-tuning and hunyuan\_tvr\cite{hy} takes \underline{500\%} and about \underline{600\%} respectively. \paragraph{Training Efficiency} Besides, we also observe that MV-Adapter can considerably reduce around 40\% GPU memory costs compared to full fine-tuning, as the majority parts of model are frozen.
+\textbf{Deployment Efficiency} The MV-Adapter can significantly reduce the storage costs in deployment while maintaining performance, especially when serving a large amount of VTR tasks.
+This is due to its tunable parameter complexity of $O(2d\times d^{\prime}+k(d^{\prime})^2)$, where k is a constant that encompasses the parameter of both temporal calibration and TRM.
+MV-Adapter achieves this by storing the shared pre-trained model once and only a small number of tunable parameters for each task.
+Put formally, suppose the size of pre-trained model is a unit, MV-Adapter reduces the space usage from $\#1\times \texttt{tasks}$ to $1 + \#\texttt{tasks}\times2.4\%$.
+Taken the five VTR benchmarks as examples, MV-Adapter can support all five tasks using \textbf{only 112\% }times the storage space of the pre-trained model, while the full fine-tuning and hunyuan\_tvr \cite{hy} takes {500\%} and about {600\%} respectively.

+\textbf{Training Efficiency} Besides, we also observe that MV-Adapter is more efficient and less computing resource demanding.
+It can considerably reduce around 40\% GPU memory costs compared to full fine-tuning, as the majority parts of model are frozen.
 We argue that this appealing property of MV-Adapter makes various training optimizations feasible, such as using a larger batch size to improve contrastive learning \cite{he2020momentum,chen2020improved,wu2018unsupervised}.
-In addition, the training of MV-Adapter is more efficient and less computing resource demanding.